Libelle (literary genre): History

-Libelles were invariably of a political nature, both slanderous and subversive.
+Libelles were invariably of a political nature, both defamatory and subversive.
 They proliferated during times of political crises, from the sixteenth to eighteenth centuries.

 Religious conflict: the 1580s

 In the 1580s, during the French Wars of Religion, libelles flourished, with an average of about one occasionnel published per day in Paris.
 Libelles were published in support of both the Catholic and the Protestant points of view.
 Catholic libelles were typically pointed at the King, attacking primarily his weak religious beliefs and portraying him as not only godless, but evil.
 The Protestant libelles accused the Catholic League of treasonously supporting the pope.

 La Fronde: 1648–1653

 During the civil war known as the Fronde, libelles proliferated in France, numbering around 5,000 in the years 1648–1653.
 During the Fronde, the majority of libelles were directed against Cardinal Mazarin, the chief minister of France.
 These libelles were referred to as Mazarinades.
 They ridiculed Mazarin for a wide variety of things, including his low birth, his luxurious proclivities and speculated on his erotic liaison with the Queen Mother, Anne of Austria.
 One of the most famous of these characterized Mazarin as follows: